 Please see your Benefit Booklet for more details on filing claims.

 If you disagree with how a claim was paid ─ as described on your Explanation of Benefits (EOB) ─ you can request a review.
 We must receive your request to review a claim within 180 days after you receive your EOB.
 You can either call Customer Service or submit a written request.
 If you suspect that payments were made for services you didn't receive - please call the Anti-Fraud Hotline at 800-848-0244.

 If you prefer, you can submit a written request so you can make a copy for your records.
-Along with your written request, include a copy of your EOB to identify details of the disputed claim and any other documents or information that may help resolve your claim to your satisfaction.
+Along with your written request, include a copy of your explanation of benefits to identify details of the disputed claim and any other documents or information that may help resolve your claim to your satisfaction.
 After we receive your request, we'll send you detailed information about our appeals process, including the timeframes for each step of the process.
 Send your request to:

-Please contact Customer Service.
+Please contact customer service.

 Please note: Some groups may have a different contact phone number.
 Please confirm your contact number on the back of your ID card before calling.
-For more detailed information about your benefits, see your contract or Contact Us.
+For more detailed information about your benefits, see your contract or contact us.